satellitecomponent/Neurite/README.md

 - Zettelkasten

+A zettlekasten ('slip box' in German) is a note-taking approach popularized by Niklas Luhmann.
+His note identification technique is credited as the tool which enabled his prolific scientific output.

 You can use the textbox at the bottom of the menu to create text windows and connections purely via text input. the #node: and #ref: tags can be modified to any desired character or word.

-Format the Zettelkasten like this...
+Format text in the Zettelkasten like this...

 #node: title 1